software-mansion-labs/typegpu-confetti/README.md

   When invoking *addParticles* would result in passing this limit, then the oldest simulated particles are replaced with the new ones.
 They are replaced instantly, without the fading-out animation.

 * **gravity**: function accepting one *vec2f* vector (particle position) and returning one *vec2f* vector (acceleration for the particle).

-  It will be run on the GPU, so it needs to be marked with a "kernel" directive, in order to make the `unplugin-typegpu` transpile it at build time.
+  It will be run on the GPU, so it needs to be marked with a "use gpu" directive, in order to make the `unplugin-typegpu` transpile it at build time.

 * **initParticle**: function accepting one *i32* argument (particle index), which is to be used for initializing particle age, position, velocity, random number generator seed.